 Memaree: Revolutionizing Social Media by focusing on Privacy and Authentic Connection

 Memaree, the revolutionary social media platform prioritizing privacy and authenticity, is launching soon.
-Connect authentically in a safe and private space.KELOWNA, BRITISH COLUMBIA, CANADA, May 22, 2023/EINPresswire.com/ -- Memaree, the groundbreaking social media platform, emerges from a remarkable story of resilience and determination.
+Connect authentically in a safe and private spaceKELOWNA, BRITISH COLUMBIA, CANADA, May 23, 2023/EINPresswire.com/ -- Memaree, a groundbreaking social media platform, is set to transform the way we connect, share, and express ourselves online.
+With its emphasis on privacy, authenticity, and meaningful interactions, Memaree offers users a refreshing and secure space to connect with like-minded individuals.

-Founded by Keagan Lovig during his time at a drug and alcohol treatment center, Memaree was conceptualized as a safe space for individuals to connect, create, and share content, free from judgment and with a strong focus on privacy.
+Memaree's unique 3-feed design, Private Groups, Flipside features allow users to curate their online presence and engage with communities that align with their interests and values.
+By providing a safe and judgment-free environment, Memaree enables users to express their true selves and forge genuine connections.

-While attending residential treatment, Lovig's vision for Memaree took shape, driven by his personal experiences and a deep understanding of the need for an authentic and secure online community.
-He embarked on a journey of building the company, assembling a talented team and forging partnerships, all while continuing his recovery journey.
+Unlike traditional social media platforms, Memaree puts privacy first.
+Users have full control over their content and can choose who they share it with, ensuring a personalized and secure experience.
+Memaree does not sell or share user data, or allow other users to see who you are connected to, providing peace of mind to its growing user base.

 For more information about Memaree and its upcoming launch, please visit www.memaree.com or contact press@memaree.com.